j-hive/morphfits/README.md

 ```
 Then, run
 ```
-poetry run morphfits galwrap --config-path=./examples/single_ficlo/config.yaml
+poetry run morphfits galwrap --galfit-path=[path to GALFIT binary] --config-path=./examples/single_ficlo/config.yaml
 ```
+replacing the `galfit-path` option with a path to your downloaded GALFIT binary,
-and MorphFITS will run GalWrap, a wrapper for GALFIT, over the FICLOs found in `config.yaml`.
-The outputs can be
+and MorphFITS will run GalWrap, a wrapper for GALFIT, over the FICLOs found in
-found at `examples/single_ficlo/morphfits_root/output`.
+`config.yaml`.
+The outputs can be found at
+`examples/single_ficlo/morphfits_root/output`.

 # Setup